Dubuque manufacturer reports sales decline, earnings increase in opening quarter

 But this year’s net earnings included an $18.9 million pre-tax gain on the sale of Flexsteel’s Riverside, Calif., facility.

-Flexsteel is back in the black following a tumultuous stretch marked by hefty financial losses.
+Flexsteel is back in the black after a tumultuous stretch of hefty financial losses.

 In the previous fiscal year, the company reported losses of $32.6 million.
 This included a fourth-quarter loss of $19.9 million.